EPCCed/eidf-docs/docs/services/s3/tutorial.md

 TODO: Does aws.s3|paws use '.aws'?
 Which environment variables does boto3 use?
 Which Python `botocore.config` parameters?
 Where best to put all this?
 Clean this up!

-Credentials can be passed in as environment variables, as described above.
+Credentials can be passed in as environment variables, as described earlier.
 Alternatively, you can set environment variables within your `.Renviron` file or from within R using `Sys.setenv`.

 !!!
 Important